ryanwiemer/gatsby-theme-amsterdam/README.md

 module.exports = {
   siteMetadata: {
     // Used for the site title and SEO
-    title: `My Site Title`,
+    title: 'My Site Title',
     // Used for SEO
-    description: `My site description...`,
+    description: 'My site description...',
     // Used for SEO.
 Do not include a trailing slash
     url: 'https://www.example.com',
     // Used for SEO
     author: 'John Doe',
-    // Used for the links in the menu
+    // Used for an optional intro section at the top of the posts template
     intro: 'John Doe is a photographer....',
     // Used for the links in the menu
     menuLinks: [